tetherless-world/whyis/docs/install.md

 ### Loading Knowledge

-Knowledge can be added to Satoru using a command as well.
+Knowledge can be added to Whyis using a command as well.
 This can be used to inject states that trigger larger-scale knowledge ingestion using [SETLr](https://github.com/tetherless-world/setlr/wiki/SETLr-Tutorial), or can simply add manually curated knowledge.
 If the RDF format supports named graphs, and the graphs are nanopublications, the nanopublications will be added as-is.
 If there are no explicit nanopublications, or if the RDF format is triples-only, each graph (including the default one), is treated as a separate nanopublication assertion.
 The PublicationInfo will contain some minimal provenance about the load, and each assertion will be the graphs contained in the file.